ALL FIELDS REQUIRED*

 Being terminated for performance issues caused by a disability can be a wrongful termination in California.
 If you are an employee with a disability and believe you’ve been wrongfully terminated due to your disability, it’s important to consult with an employment lawyer to explore your potential rights.

-The employment lawyers at The Law Office of Omid Nosrati have extensive experience dealing with wrongful termination cases.
+The employment lawyers at Nosratilaw, A Professional Law Corporation have extensive experience dealing with wrongful termination cases.
 You can call 310-553-5630 for a free case evaluation now.